-- iv.
-The plan is monitored and reviewed on an ongoing basis, and assessed for progress and completion, per the timeline by the Program Chair and the student, in an effort to help the student bring about the necessary changes. - v.
-In the event that the student does not successfully meet the requirements specified in the plan, the student will be dismissed from the program.
-The student will be notified of this dismissal in writing. - vi.
-This procedure does not apply to automatic dismissals for failure to maintain sufficient academic progress as required by the University. - D. Possible Reasons for Dismissal: This list is provided only as partial listing representing possible situations which could result in a student not being permitted to complete the program and is provided as an illustration for student understanding.
+B: Possible Reasons for Dismissal: This list is provided only as partial listing representing possible situations which could result in a student not being permitted to complete the program and is provided as an illustration for student understanding.
 Any student having additional questions should contact the Ph.D.
+Program Chair.

-Program Chair. - 1.
-Behavior that is inconsistent with the Code of Ethics of the National Association of Social Workers (NASW); - 2.
+- Behavior that is inconsistent with the Code of Ethics of the National Association of Social Workers (NASW); - 2.
 Behavior or performance, or lack thereof, that raises questions from the faculty about the student's suitability for professional social work; - 3.
 Plagiarism, cheating, or any other form of academic dishonesty/disruption; - 4.
 Failure to maintain a 3.0 GPA beyond one semester of academic probation (University policy); - 5.
 Failure to achieve a grade of "B" or better in all required courses; - 6.
 Failure of the student to follow course sequencing as scheduled, unless other arrangements have been made and approved by the Ph.D.
 Committee.